 13 Strangest Unsolved Mysteries of the Art World

-Scratch the surface (literally, in the case of at least one Picasso painting) and you’ll see the art world is teeming with mystery, scandal and intrigue.
+Scratch the surface—literally, in the case of at least one Picasso painting—and you'll see the art world is teeming with mystery, scandal and intrigue.

 Did Leonardo da Vinci really paint Salvator Mundi?

-The painting, Salvator Mundi, sold at Christie’s in 2017 for an eye-popping $450 million, in large part because it was attributed to Leonardo da Vinci.
+The painting, Salvator Mundi, sold at Christie's in 2017 for an eye-popping $450 million, in large part because it was attributed to Leonardo da Vinci.
 But some art experts, including Oxford art historian Matthew Landrus, believe that only 20 per cent of the painting was completed by Leonardo himself.
-Citing artistic details and painting techniques evident in the brushwork, Landrus suspects the rest of the painting was done by Leonardo’s assistant, Bernardino Luini.
-Bernardino’s work has never fetched more than $654,545.
+Citing artistic details and painting techniques evident in the brushwork, Landrus suspects the rest of the painting was done by Leonardo's assistant, Bernardino Luini.
+Bernardino's work has never fetched more than $654,545.
 But Salvator Mundi is just the tip of the iceberg when it comes to unsolved mysteries in the world of art.

 Are these watercolours really by Adolph Hitler?

 Even though Adolph Hitler was rejected from art school, he did quite a bit of painting in his youth.
 And there are people in the world who'd pay good money (anywhere from $150 to $51,000) to acquire the artistic efforts of der Führer, art being subjective after all.
 But last month, German prosecutors confiscated 63 paintings signed "A. Hitler" on suspicion of forgery.
 The jury is out (figuratively) on their authenticity, and verification is apparently extremely challenging.

 These mind-blowing facts will have you rethinking everything you know!